Alison is a freelance writer on health, nutrition, skincare, and pets, especially cats and dogs.

 Many people affected by skin blemishes and scars are turning to lightening creams to fade them.
-This article seeks to address the questions people have about using skin lighteners for example, how to choose the right product, how to use it and what precautions to take.
-We also provide some alternative solutions to the problem.
+This article seeks to address the questions people have about using skin lighteners, such as how to choose the right product, how to use it and what precautions to take.
+I'll also provide some alternative solutions to the problem.

 Skin Blemishes Can Be Caused for Many Reasons